qonitafoo/giftgenie/README.md

-# 🎁 GiftGenie - Intelligent Gift Recommendation System
+# 🎁 GiftGenie - Smart Gift Recommendation System

 **GiftGenie** is a web-based e-commerce platform designed to solve the "gifting dilemma."
 It helps users find curated gift recommendations based on categories, occasions, and relationships.